What type of issue are you experiencing?

 4. Put motor in pairing mode (see below)

-5. Click RF Pair for desired channel - motor will jog
+5. Click RF Pair for desired channel

 6. Click RF Test to confirm